Related Training Programs

 The MU-ARTSS program is designed for undergraduate students interested in alcohol research and possible careers as alcohol researchers.
 The Department of Psychological Science at the University of Missouri (MU) hosts a diverse cadre of psychologists dedicated to research into the etiology and course of alcoholism and related disorders.
 MU-ARTSS investigators represent a wide array of expertise in the science of alcohol and addiction including genetics, personality, psychopathology, social and affective neuroscience, and social network analysis.
 Students participating in the MU-ARTSS program are part of the larger MU Summer Undergraduate Research Program (MU-SURP)which hosts approximately 100 students from universities and colleges across the Nation every year.
 All students participating in the Program develop a research abstract and create a poster to present at the Summer MU Undergraduate Research and Creative Achievements Forum.
 Previous summer students are now pursuing post-graduate studies, working in industry, and continuing to conduct research at their home institution.

 The MU-ARTSS program is structured into a week-long didactic program providing an intensive introduction to alcohol research followed by an 8-week research internship in the lab of a MU-ARTSS professor.
 The internship is a full-time experience with a stipend of $3,600 provided by the National Institutes of Health.
 In addition, The University of Missouri will be providing room and board at no cost to participants.
+However, we do not cover travel expenses.
 Interns will receive 1 hour of academic credit (course title: Special Problems in Psychology, Psych 2950) from the University of Missouri which is paid for by the program.
 MU-ARTSS aims to increase the pipeline of scientists among minority and nonminority undergraduates who are interested in pursuing careers in alcohol research and is supported by a grant from the National Institute on Alcohol Abuse and Alcoholism (NIAAA, R25AA023687), part of the National Institutes on Health.

 The summer program will contain four components: